 When it comes to selling homes with more energy efficient homes, sellers expect to get some kind of value for these features.
 That's why it's critically important to interview agents as to their education and expertise with these types of homes.
 Ask an agent if they've EVER sold a home with whatever feature your home has.
-And if they say no, ask them what their experience with this feature.
-After all, not everyone has the same features but that agent should at least be able to explain and understand the feature.
+And if they say no, ask them what their is experience with these features.
+After all, not everyone has the same features, but that agent should at least be able to explain and understand the feature.

 I'm known in the area for understanding these types of homes as I've earned both the EcoBroker and NAR GREEN® designation; am an instructor on the topic; and volunteer with the US Green Building Council, Arizona Chapter.
 Agents in my office are aware of my history in this specialty.
 Being contacted by agents is not uncommon!